bajanmug01/chat-app/README.md

 # E2E Encrypted Chat Application with Prosody XMPP

 This is a secure chat application that uses Prosody XMPP server for end-to-end encrypted messaging.
-The application is built with Next.js and React, and uses a mock Prosody server for development and demonstration purposes.
+The application is built with Next.js and React, and includes both a mock implementation for development and a real XMPP.js client for production use.

 ## Features